WOL-Ecosystem/piclient/README.md

 ## :satellite: [WOL- Server (aka.
 Wake on Lan-Server)](https://github.com/geocfu/WOL-Server) :arrow_right:

 WOL-Server is a RESTful API designed to work alongisde with the WOL-Client.

-## Current status

-This project is still a WIP.
-With that being said, please do not procced with the following instruction until further notice.

 ## Getting Started